Skip to content

 Yet each of us has a Mr. Hyde.

-These “negative” emotions and traits like shame, rage, selfishness and rudeness make up what psychologist Carl Jung called our personal shadow.
+These “negative” emotions and traits like shame, rage, selfishness and hatred make up what psychologist Carl Jung called our personal shadow.

-Our childhood environments reinforced the traits we needed to be accepted and ensure our well-being.
-So, we learned to disown our shadow, casting it into our unconscious.
+Our childhood environments reinforced the traits we needed to be loved and accepted—things like being polite, responsible and patient.
+We learn to disown our “ugly” traits, casting it into our unconscious.

-But the spiritual path has a way of making the unconscious conscious.
+But life has an uncanny way of making the unconscious conscious.
 Sooner or later, we must reconcile with our whole selves.

 We often see our shadow in the unpleasant traits and actions of other people.
 By loathing someone else’s ignorance, laziness or vanity, for example, we may be unconsciously denying those traits in ourselves.